-Whatever the path that brought you here, you’ve already taken the first holistic healing step to improved emotional and physical health and well-being.
+Whatever the path that brought you here, you’ve already taken the first step to improved emotional and physical health and well-being.
 Now let’s dig in!

 I’ve gathered 13 ideas for self care to share with you.
 The list is by no means exhaustive.
 You may find you resonate with some, and not with others . . . see what feels juicy and appealing to you, and try it out!

-Explore 13 of my favorite self care tips (and know they'll inspire your own self care ideas too!):
+Explore 13 of my favorite self care tips (and know they'll inspire your own ideas for self care too!).

 Table of contents

 - Herbal infusions

 - Saying "no"

 1. Give your body the sleep you need